How to Apply

 NON-DEGREE SEEKING STUDENT

 Students who meet the requirements for undergraduate/graduate eligibility may enroll for credit as non-degree seeking students.
-More information is available from the Student Services Center.
+More information is available from Records and Registration.
 This status does not require an application for admission through the Office of Admissions, but registration is required through Records and Registration.

 Enrollment as a non-degree student does not ensure later admission as a degree-seeking student.

 To enroll in graduate courses as a non-degree seeking student, individuals must be in their final semester or have graduated from a regionally accredited college or university.

 Information and forms certifying eligibility to take graduate courses are available at VCU Records and Registration

 DEGREE SEEKING STUDENT

 Visit the Degrees and Certificates page to see available online degree programs.